 No!
 Now, that approach is totally rejected by me.

-As an example, if we are intended to follow along a course, it would be a good idea to have a brief list of all the topics which will be covered during the course.
+For example, if we are intended to follow along a course, it would be a good idea to have a brief list of all the topics covered during the course.

-This also creates some sort of motivation to target them and be looking forward to exploring and applying them.
-The same holds true for PBXDom.
+This also creates motivation to target them and be looking forward to exploring and applying them.
+The same holds for PBXDom.

-After setting up and running PBXDom for monitoring and managing your phone calls in your company, then you need to spend some very relaxing moments setting up your mind how to work around it and make great use of this service.
+After setting up and running PBXDom to monitor and manage your phone calls in your company, you need to spend some very relaxing moments setting up your mind on how to work around it and make great use of this service.

 Create a dashboard by simply clicking on the Add Dashboard button.
-Choose your desired name and go straight head to add some widgets to it.
+Please choose your desired name and go straight ahead to add some widgets to it.

 PBXDom has dozens of widgets ranging from some very seemingly simple to some analytical and useful ones.
-There are something over 60 widgets available to users to choose from.
+There is something than 60 widgets available to users to choose from.

 Adding a widget on PBXDom is just like a child’s play; going up to the top of a dashboard and clicking on Add Widget.
 Then up comes a dialog box to choose your widget type and set up some settings for it.

-Most of the widgets on PBXDom list are self-explanatory, meaning that any user can figure out the use of them by only trusting what their names explicitly imply.
+Most of the widgets on the PBXDom list are self-explanatory, meaning that any user can figure out the use them by only trusting what their names explicitly imply.
 A good naming convention helps users save a great deal of time.
-However, there are some widely useful widgets which require the users to learn about them first.
+However, some widely useful widgets require the users to learn about them first.
 For that, opening up the Dashboard help page and start reading about them is highly recommended.

-This ensures that you know whatever you must know about PBXDom so that you make better use of the service.
+This ensures that you know whatever you must know about PBXDom to make better use of the service.